 - Whether the processing logic in the query is compute-intensive

-To see those details, in the Azure portal, select the streaming job, and select the Job diagram.
-For each input, there is a per partition backlog event metric.
-If the backlog event metric keeps increasing, it's an indicator that the system resources are constrained.
-Potentially that is due to of output sink throttling, or high CPU.
-For more information on using the job diagram, see Data-driven debugging by using the job diagram.
+To see the output details, select the streaming job in the Azure portal, and then select Job diagram.
+For each input, there's a backlog event metric per partition.
+If the metric keeps increasing, it's an indicator that the system resources are constrained.
+The increase is potentially due to output sink throttling, or high CPU usage.
+For more information, see Data-driven debugging by using the job diagram.

 Key violation warning with Azure SQL Database output

-When you configure Azure SQL database as output to a Stream Analytics job, it bulk inserts records into the destination table.
-In general, Azure stream analytics guarantees at least once delivery to the output sink, one can still achieve exactly-once delivery to SQL output when SQL table has a unique constraint defined.
+When you configure an Azure SQL database as output to a Stream Analytics job, it bulk inserts records into the destination table.
+In general, Azure Stream Analytics guarantees at-least-once delivery to the output sink.
+You can still achieve exactly-once delivery to a SQL output when a SQL table has a unique constraint defined.

-Once unique key constraints are set up on the SQL table, and there are duplicate records being inserted into SQL table, Azure Stream Analytics removes the duplicate record.
-It splits the data into batches and recursively inserting the batches until a single duplicate record is found.
-If the streaming job has a considerable number of duplicate rows, this split and insert process has to ignore the duplicates one by one, which is less efficient and time-consuming.
-If you see multiple key violation warning messages in your Activity log within the past hour, it's likely that your SQL output is slowing down the entire job.
+When you set up unique key constraints on the SQL table, Azure Stream Analytics removes duplicate records.
+It splits the data into batches and recursively inserts the batches until a single duplicate record is found.
+The split and insert process ignores the duplicates one at a time.
+For a streaming job that has many duplicate rows, the process is inefficient and time-consuming.
+If you see multiple key violation warning messages in your Activity log for the previous hour, it's likely that your SQL output is slowing down the entire job.

-To resolve this issue, you should configure the index that is causing the key violation by enabling the IGNORE_DUP_KEY option.
-Enabling this option allows duplicate values to be ignored by SQL during bulk inserts and SQL Azure simply produces a warning message instead of an error.
-Azure Stream Analytics does not produce primary key violation errors anymore.
+To resolve this issue, configure the index that's causing the key violation by enabling the IGNORE_DUP_KEY option.
+This option allows SQL to ignore duplicate values during bulk inserts.
+Azure SQL Database simply produces a warning message instead of an error.
+As a result, Azure Stream Analytics no longer produces primary key violation errors.

 Note the following observations when configuring IGNORE_DUP_KEY for several types of indexes:

-- You cannot set IGNORE_DUP_KEY on a primary key or a unique constraint that uses ALTER INDEX, you need to drop and recreate the index.
+- You can't set IGNORE_DUP_KEY on a primary key or a unique constraint that uses ALTER INDEX.
+You need to drop the index and recreate it.

-- You can set the IGNORE_DUP_KEY option using ALTER INDEX for a unique index, which is different from PRIMARY KEY/UNIQUE constraint and created using CREATE INDEX or INDEX definition.
+- You can set IGNORE_DUP_KEY by using ALTER INDEX for a unique index.
+This instance is different from a PRIMARY KEY/UNIQUE constraint and is created by using a CREATE INDEX or INDEX definition.

-- IGNORE_DUP_KEY doesn't apply to column store indexes because you can't enforce uniqueness on such indexes.
+- The IGNORE_DUP_KEY option doesn't apply to column store indexes because you can't enforce uniqueness on them.

-Column names are lower-cased by Azure Stream Analytics
+Column names are lowercase in Azure Stream Analytics (1.0)

-When using the original compatibility level (1.0), Azure Stream Analytics used to change column names to lower case.
+When using the original compatibility level (1.0), Azure Stream Analytics changes column names to lowercase.
 This behavior was fixed in later compatibility levels.
-In order to preserve the case, we advise customers to move to the compatibility level 1.1 and later.
-You can find more information on Compatibility level for Azure Stream Analytics jobs.
+To preserve the case, move to compatibility level 1.1 or later.
+For more information, see Compatibility level for Stream Analytics jobs.

-For further assistance, try our Azure Stream Analytics forum.
+For further assistance, try our Microsoft Q&A question page for Azure Stream Analytics.